GSA/piv-guides/Template-2.md

   3. A **_Markdown Template_** to copy and paste into your page (i.e., to help with Markdown formatting).
   4. Some **_writing and style resources_** (i.e., to help with plain language, writing, and style).

-# Create a New Branch for Your Guide
+# Select or Create a Branch for Your Guide

-Before you create a new **Page** to start your new guide, you need to select or create a branch.
+Before you create a new **_Page_** to start your new guide, you will need to select or create a branch.
 (A branch is where your Page will be stored.)

+## Select an Existing Branch

 To select an existing branch, do this:

-  1. Go to the top left-hand corner of your GitHub Repo's directory window.
-You will see a **_Branch_** button.
-The branch (name) shown on the button is where your new page will be stored if you don't create a new branch (optional). <B>STOPPED HERE</B>
+  1. At the top left area of your GitHub Repo directory window, you will see the **_Branch_** button.
+The branch (name) shown on the button is where your new Page will be stored.

-  > If this is the branch you want, go to [**Create a New Page To Start Your Guide**](#Create-a-New-Page-To-Start-Your-Guide)
+  > If this is the branch you want, go to [**Create a New Page To Start Your Guide**](#Create-a-New-Page-To-Start-Your-Guide).

+## Create a New Branch

+Before you create a new **Page** to start your new guide, you will need to select or create a branch.
+(A branch is where your Page will be stored.)

+To select an existing branch, do this:

   2. You may also create a new branch for your guide, if you prefer.
 To create a new branch, click on the **_Branch_** button and add a new name.